Cinebar, Washington

 Cinebar is an unincorporated community in Lewis County, Washington, United States.
 It is located between State Route 508 and U.S. Route 12.
 Named for the cinnabar present in the mountains to the northeast, Cinebar is a rural area with a post office and fire station on State Route 508.
 Other communities near Cinebar include Silver Creek, Salkum, Morton, Onalaska, Napavine, Chehalis, and Centralia.

 Parks and recreation

+Tilton River State Park, between Cinebar and Morton, is a 102-acre natural area owned by the state.
+In 2017, the Washington Department of Fish and Wildlife proposed a project on the site to "provide fishing, river access and wildlife viewing.
+In the future it could provide a salmonid release site as well as habitat."

-Nearby attractions and points of interest include the Cowlitz River, the Tilton River, Lake Mayfield, Lake Mayfield Park, Mayfield Resort, and Ike Kinswa State Park.
+Other nearby attractions and points of interest include the Cowlitz River, the Tilton River, Lake Mayfield, Lake Mayfield Park, Mayfield Resort, and Ike Kinswa State Park.

 Government and politics

 Politics

-Cinebar is recognized as being majority Republican and conservative, similar in voting demographics in respects to other rural areas within Lewis County.
+Cinebar has historically voted Republican and conservative, similar in voting demographics in respects to other rural areas within Lewis County.
+As this is an unincorporated community, there are no defined bounds, and the precinct may be incongruous with the census boundaries.

-The results for the 2020 U.S. Presidential Election for the Cinebar voting district were as follows: